 Stunning vintage evening dresses: Red carpet looks and skintight bodycon styles from the 1950s & 1960s

-Sure, the dresses weren’t practical (imagine walking with your knees practically bound together), but these ads were stunningly beautiful in every other way: the fabrics and designs, styling and models, hair and makeup, locations and photography.
+While these classic dresses weren’t practical (imagine walking with your knees practically bound together), but these fashions were stunningly beautiful in every other way: the fabrics and designs, styling and models, hair and makeup, location and photography.

 Yes, these are all real couture dresses that were supremely stylish for the era — and yes, the gowns were worn by professional models, with the pictures shot by talented fashion photographers.